Pranay-Pandey/ytSplit/README.md

 Limitations & notes:

+- This version uses `pytubefix` for YouTube downloads and OpenCV to trim video frames.
+Note: OpenCV trimming does NOT preserve audio.
+If you need audio-preserving splits, install `ffmpeg` and ask to switch trimming to ffmpeg (subprocess) behavior.
-- This version integrates `yt-dlp` for YouTube downloads and uses the `ffmpeg` system binary to cut clips. `ffmpeg` must be installed and on PATH.
+- This version uses `pytubefix` for YouTube downloads and prefers `ffmpeg` (system binary) to create audio-preserving clips.
+If `ffmpeg` is not found on PATH the app will fall back to OpenCV frame-based trimming (which does NOT preserve audio).
+To keep audio, install `ffmpeg`.

+Installing FFmpeg on Windows:

+1. Download a static build (e.g., from https://www.gyan.dev/ffmpeg/builds/ or https://www.ffmpeg.org/download.html).
+2. Unzip and add the `bin` folder (containing `ffmpeg.exe`) to your PATH environment variable.
+3. Restart your terminal/PowerShell and re-run the app.

 Fixing the Numpy / MINGW warning you saw: